fattahpour/kafka-streams-patterns/rekey-repartition/README.md

 Demonstrates selecting a new record key and forcing a repartition.

+## Scenario

+Change partitioning to align with upcoming operations, for example rekeying by user ID before aggregating by user.

 Topology:
 ```
 input-rekey -> SELECTKEY(extract user) -> REPARTITION -> output-rekey